praveen-gopal-reddy/DataPipeLine-S3-to-Redshift-Using-Airflow/README.md

 # Overview

-In this project, we will looad divvy trips dataset present in S3 to AWS redshift with the help of Airflow and Docker.
-Divvy is Chicago's bike share system that provides a fast and convenient way to get around without having your own bike
+In this project, we will load divvy trips dataset present in S3 to AWS redshift with the help of Airflow.
+Divvy is Chicago's bike share system that provides a fast and convenient way to get around without having your own bike.

 At first we need to finish below tasks

 - Build Airflow and Postgres image on docker windows using docker-compose.
-- Create Reshift cluster using AWS console.
+- Create Redshift cluster using AWS console.
 - upload divvy trips dataset files [Link to files](https://divvy-tripdata.s3.amazonaws.com/index.html)(pick any year) to S3 bucket. my bucket location is s3://udacity-dend/data-pipelines

 ## Step 1